Home / Episodes / Jun 24, 2026

 ---

-What happened: Abdullah Belilli, known online as Spock, was extradited to the US and charged with running two cybercrime marketplaces (`markettoday.com` and `spoxy.us`) that sold phishing kits, stolen financial credentials, and compromised email access.
-He created roughly 600 phishing kits targeting major banks, collected data from approximately 5,600 victims, funneled around $900,000 through cryptocurrency accounts (2020–2023), and embedded backdoors in kits he sold to steal data even after resale.
+What happened: Abdullah Belilli, alias Spock, was extradited to the US and charged with operating two cyber crime marketplaces (markettoday.com and spoxy.us) that sold fishing kits, stolen financial credentials, compromised email access, and fraud tools.
+He created approximately 600 phishing kits targeting major banks, collected data from roughly 5,600 victims, funneled around $900,000 through cryptocurrency between 2020–2023, and embedded backdoors into kits sold to other attackers.

 ---

-How can malicious pull requests compromise CI/CD workflows?
+How can malicious pull requests compromise CI/CD pipelines across major vendors?

 ---

-How are scammers hijacking legitimate websites to target World Cup shoppers?
+How are scammers hijacking legitimate websites to target World Cup ticket buyers?

-What happened: Recorded Future identified a purchase scam tactic where threat actors compromise legitimate, high-ranking websites, inject fake product pages and metadata, and redirect organic search visitors to fraudulent storefronts.
-The scam domains themselves never appear in search results, making detection harder than traditional SEO poisoning.
-One tracked operation generated approximately 17 million visits in 2026 alone.
-The tactic is now surfacing in World Cup-themed fraud.
+What happened: Recorded Future tracked a purchase scam tactic in which threat actors compromise legitimate websites, inject fake product listings and SEO metadata, then redirect search traffic to fraudulent stores.
+The scam domains never appear in search results; victims arrive via compromised legitimate sites.
+One operation generated roughly 17 million visits in 2026 alone.
+The tactic is now spreading to World Cup merchandise and events.

 Key takeaways